Should You Buy a Patio Home?

 Patio homes can be good options for buyers wanting an affordable, low-maintenance property, without the hassles and headaches that come with a traditional single-family home.

 But they’re not right for everyone.
-As with any type of real estate, patio homes have their own unique pros and cons, and weighing these is crucial before moving forward with a purchase.
+As with any type of real estate, patio homes have their unique pros and cons, and weighing these is crucial before moving forward with a purchase.

 What Is a Patio Home?

 Patio homes should not be confused properties that simply have a patio.
 The term “patio home” speaks to a specific style of real estate, not any single exterior feature or amenity.
-The definition of a patio home can vary greatly, but generally, a patio home is a smaller, single-family home with a compact yard and lot size.
+What defines a patio home can vary greatly, but generally, a patio home is a smaller, single-family home with a compact yard and lot size.
 Most of the time, they’re just one story, though in some cases, patio homes may be larger.
 Usually, they’re attached to other neighboring properties via a shared, fenceless lot or yard.

 Patio homes are typically part of larger patio home communities.
 These often have homeowners associations in place, which require monthly or annual dues to cover maintenance of communal areas.
 They may also offer clubs, events, and other social opportunities for residents.
 They tend to be popular for empty nesters who want to reduce home maintenance tasks or first-time buyers working with a limited budget.